mlswg/wg-materials/virtual-interim-recurring/readme.md

-# MLS Working Group Virtual Interim Recurring Meetings - January 2020 - March 2020
+# MLS Working Group Virtual Interim Recurring Meetings - May 2020 - June 2020

 This is the arrangements page for the MLS Working Group's virtual interim meetings to address open issues.

 ## Schedule and Agenda

-Wednesday January 29th to Wednesday March 18th from 14:00 to 15:00 GMT
+[Bi-weekly](https://datatracker.ietf.org/meeting/upcoming): Tuesday May 5th to Tuesday June 16th from 16:00 to 17:00 UTC

-The agenda will consist of the open issues in the current documents: https://github.com/mlswg/mls-architecture/issues https://github.com/mlswg/mls-protocol/issues https://github.com/mlswg/mls-federation/issues
+The agenda will consist of the open issues in the current documents:

+https://github.com/mlswg/mls-architecture/issues

+https://github.com/mlswg/mls-protocol/issues

+https://github.com/mlswg/mls-federation/issues

 ## Remote Participation